Cassa-sys/CSC325ClassProject/user_personas/end_user.md

-# End User
+# End user

-Interviewers are those who fit in this category the most
+Interviewers fit in this category the most

 ## Role in the project

 This Persona plays the role of the 'Consumer'.
-And as such will judge the display of content on the website
+They judge both the content, and how its portrayed on the website

 ## Demographics

 - Working Adults
 - Aged 25 - 40

-## Goals / Motivations
+## Goals or motivations

 - To search for budding talent in the software development field for hiring.

-## Pain Points
+## Pain points

-- Is the UI Intuitive
+- UI **intuitive**?
-- How **efficient** does the site showcase the [Developer]'s technical acumen?
+- How **efficiently** does the site showcase the [Developer]'s technical acumen?
-- How can they contact us
+- How can they contact the [Owner]

 ## How do they interact?